FFmpeg/FFV1/ffv1.md

 Pixel:
 : The smallest addressable representation of a color in a Frame.
 It is composed of one or more Samples.

+MacroPixel:
+: The smallest rectangle able to tile the Frame aligned to the left and top borders.
+For example in a 4:2:0 Frame A MacroPixel contains 2x2 luma samples 1 Cb and 1 Cr sample.

 MSB:
 : Most Significant Bit, the bit that can cause the largest change in magnitude of the symbol.